 Task is the basic unit of Automation Workshop.
-It's functional core consists of Triggers and Actions, configurable building blocks that replace code and scripts.
+Its functional core consists of Triggers and Actions, configurable building blocks that replace code and scripts.

 Overview

-Let us see an example of how it works.
-The Task monitors for new .pdf files in a local C:\PDF\ folder, which also happens to be a network share into which users of the network put their finished PDF documents.
+folder, which also happens to be a network share into which network users put their finished PDF

-When a new .pdf documents are detected, it is automatically sent by email as attachment.
+document is detected, it is automatically sent by email as an attachment.
 A Task like this is typically designed by using the following Triggers and Actions:

 Dynamic values explained…